3dcitydb/3dcitydb-docs/source/3dcitydb/main-features.rst

    GeoRaster data would have to be imported and exported using other tools from e.g. Oracle, ESRI, or Safe Software.

--  **Support of different kinds of multi-representations**: Levels of detail, different appearances, (and with Oracle RDBMS only) planning versions and history: Every geoobject as well as the DTM can be represented in five different resolution or fidelity steps (Levels of Detail, LOD).
+-  **Support of different kinds of multi-representations: Levels of detail, different appearances, (and with Oracle RDBMS only) planning versions and history**: Every geoobject as well as the DTM can be represented in five different resolution or fidelity steps (Levels of Detail, LOD).
 With increasing LOD, objects do not only obtain a more precise and finer geometry, but do also gain a thematic refinement.

--  **Different appearance data may be stored for each city object**:
+   Different appearance data may be stored for each city object**:
    Appearance relates to any surface-based theme, e.g. infrared radiation or noise pollution, not just visual properties.
 Consequently, data provided by appearances can be used as input for both presentation and